sscs-ose/sscs-ose-code-a-chip.github.io/VLSI26/submitted_notebooks/Wrøngm/README.md

 ## Abstract

-This work presents an $R_{on}/g_m$-based design methodology for inverter-based dynamic amplifiers (IBA), addressing a fundamental gap in existing approaches where the large-signal RC settling phase governed by the final-stage device on-resistance $R_{on}$ remains uncharacterised until post-simulation.
+This work presents an $R_{on}/g_m$-based design methodology for inverter-based dynamic amplifiers (IBAs), addressing a fundamental gap in existing approaches where the large-signal RC settling phase governed by the final-stage device on-resistance $R_{on}$ remains uncharacterised until post-simulation.

 Unlike the conventional $g_m/I_D$ methodology, which targets only the small-signal transconductance, the proposed approach simultaneously co-designs both settling phases through pre-characterised device look-up tables (LUTs) derived from parametric SPICE simulations in the IHP SG13G2 130 nm BiCMOS process.
 These LUTs capture $R_{on}/g_m$ as a function of device geometry, bias, and process corner, making worst-case corner behaviour and valid bias deadzone boundaries directly readable at the design entry stage without iterative simulation.